-A stone driveway can look elegant, but the surface gets treacherous when it snows or rains.
+A stone driveway does look elegant, but the surface gets treacherous when it snows or rains.
 As such, it is better to use driveway asphalt instead.
-This material is less aesthetically pleasing, but it offers traction in snow and other inclement weather, and it can last for years without needing to be repaired if it's mixed correctly.
-Using asphalt can get expensive, however, costing you thousands of dollars you might not have for someone to come out and apply it.
-Fortunately, this is unnecessary; you can make your own asphalt at home by yourself, and the article below will show you how.
+This material is less aesthetically pleasing, but it offers traction in snow and other inclement weather, and it can last for many years without needing to be repaired.
+If it's mixed correctly.
+Using asphalt can get expensive, however, costing you thousands of dollars you might not want to pay out for someone to come out and apply it for you.
+Fortunately, this is unnecessary because you can make your own asphalt at home yourself, and this article will show you how to do it.

 The aggregate component consists of different pieces of gravel and sometimes sand.
 All of these can be found at your local home improvement center, typically in the landscaping section.
 Add one part whole gravel to two parts crushed gravel in either a wheelbarrow or a barrel mixer to thoroughly combine them (use a rake to mix if you're doing it in a wheelbarrow).
 Try to get a good mixing, as the whole gravel will naturally sink to the bottom; however, it can be a good idea to keep a good portion at the center for strength.

-Now that the gravels are mixed together and the asphalt cement is liquid, you can mix the two together.
-Make sure you are wearing old clothes, preferably thick ones in layers, and other safety articles like work glasses, thick work gloves, and a respirator.
+Now that the gravel is all mixed together and the asphalt cement is liquid, you can mix the two together.
+Make sure you are wearing old clothes, preferably thick ones, in layers, and other safety articles like work glasses, thick work gloves, and a respirator.
 If the asphalt gets on your clothing or skin, it will severely burn you, so be very careful with it.